x01Jin/discord-games-launcher/docs/user/getting-started.md

 1. Find your desired game in the search results
 2. Click the **"Add to Library"** button
-3. The button changes to **"In Library"** (green)
-4. The launcher copies a pre-built template and adds the game instantly
+3. The game is added instantly (copy-based template system)

-**Note:** This happens nearly instantly - the dummy executable is created by copying a template, not compilation.
+**Note:** This happens instantly - the dummy executable is created by copying a pre-built template, not compilation.

 ### Step 3: Go to Your Library